Sturminster Newton United F.C.: History

 They are currently being managed by Nick Squires.

+They also managed promotion to the sixth step for the first time in their history with a win on 4 May 2024 with one game left.
+They have also reached the 2024–25 Dorset Senior Trophy semi-finals.

 Ground

-Sturminster Newton United play their games at Barnetts Field, Honeymead Lane.
-The ground has a clubhouse and bar for Home fans and receives an attendance of around 50 people each week in the 600 capacity stadium.
-It has a sheltered and open terrace with floodlit pitch.
+Sturminster Newton United play their games at the Marco Nott Arena, Honeymead Lane.
+The ground has a clubhouse and bar for Home fans and receives an attendance of around 100 people each week in the 600 capacity stadium.
+It has a sheltered and open terrace, seating capacity for 50 spectators with floodlit pitch.
 The club moved to this ground in 1996.
-Many famous games have occurred here including the cherries famous 3-1 win over local rivals Okeford United in the 2011 Dorset Senior Trophy.